Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample04_FieldBuilderIgnore.md

 searchClient.UploadDocuments(new[] { movie });
 ```

-Similarly, deserializing converts it from a string back into a `Genre` enum value.
+Similarly, deserializing converts it from a string back into a `MovieGenre` enum value.